64ink/state-machine/README.md

  `OnStateChangedListener` | Callback listener for when a state *is* changing.
 Further state changes are not allowed from within this listener.
 This is ideal for persisting state changes to a database and ensure that it happens before any `AfterStateChangedListener`'s.
 The state change limitation exists because it creates use cases ripe code defects and excessive complexity.
 Use `AfterStateChangedListener` for cases where the state may change within.
 `AfterStateChangedListener` | Callback listener for when a state change *has* already happened.
 It is safe to make further state changes within this listener.
 This is ideal for performing additional events when a state change triggered it.
 `StateMachineException` | Runtime exception that can generally only occur on a code defect, or by trying to change state from within an `OnStateChangedListener`.
+`SCXMLManager` | Provides an optional method to both load and save a `StateMachineGraph` via the SCXML format.
+`PlantUmlManager` | Provides an optional method to save and visualize a `StateMachineGraph` via PlantUml format.

 ### Simplifing Logic

 #### Reduce, reduce, reduce